chaBotsMX/chaBots-NERV-WRO-Future-Engineers-2025/README.md

     }
 }
 ```
-This call back is called only when a the lidar node post a new message in topic, this piece only storage a cloud of points send by the lidar, the next step is procces this information to get the actual position of the robot in the track, we use the OTOS to update this information every call, because of the lidar only posting at 10hz is to slow, it means it only have new information every 100ms that make imposible to have a smoth move, the OTOS post at 100Hz, meaning we can smoth our trajectory 10 times more using this, we dont use absolute infromation like coordinates in x or y axis, we take the changue in cm betwen the new read and the last read and add it to the cloud of points, also we calculate some infromation to help our robot to not colide with the walls, like the distance in front, left and rigth, this help to calculate optimal PD controller values relative to robots position and speed.
+This callback is called only when a the lidar node post a new message in topic, this module only stores a cloud of points sent by the lidar, the next step is procces this information to get the actual position of the robot in the track, we use the OTOS to update this information every call, because of the lidar only posting at 10hz is to slow, it means it only have new information every 100ms that make imposible to have a smoth move, the OTOS post at 100Hz, meaning we can smoth our trajectory 10 times more using this, we dont use absolute infromation like coordinates in x or y axis, we take the changue in cm betwen the new read and the last read and add it to the cloud of points, also we calculate some infromation to help our robot to not colide with the walls, like the distance in front, left and rigth, this help to calculate optimal PD controller values relative to robots position and speed.
 ```c++

 void getOffsetsFromLidar()